thecodearrow/Event-Creation-and-Presence-Validation-System-using-NSDT-and-Keystroke-Dynamics/README.md

-# Major Project - Next.js App
+# Event Creation and Presence Validation System using NSDT and Keystroke Dynamics - Next.js App

 This is our Major Project that can easily be deployed into university classrooms, labs, placement activities, guest lecture events etc.Implemented using React + Next.js , Material-UI and Firebase.